 Armed wing: Mon National Liberation Army (MNLA)

 The NMSP tried unsuccessfully to promote constitutional and political reform through the National Convention until 2008.
 Communications broke down in April, 2010 after refusing to transform into a Border Guard Force (BGF).
-However the situation did not deteriorate into outright armed conﬂict.
-Negotiations during the past year led to the renewal of the ceaseﬁre agreement at the state-level and a commitment from the government to negotiate ceaseﬁre agreements with all non-state armed groups before the end of 2012 so that inclusive political dialogue can commence at the Union level.
+However the situation did not deteriorate into outright armed conflict.
+Negotiations following reforms led to the renewal of the ceasefire agreement at the statelevel and a commitment from the government to negotiate ceasefire agreements with all nonstate armed groups before the end of 2012 so that inclusive political dialogue can commence at the Union level.

 Central Committee members: 27

 Central Military Committee: 7

 Commander in Chief: Maj.
 Gen. Layi Gakao